EyyyJieee/JJC-Website/ReadMe.txt

 ADMIN

--allows the admin to upload/delete/edit content/posts
+(post)
--enables the administrator to share the content on additional social media platforms.
+-allows the admin to add/delete/edit/draft/schedule a content/posts -enables the administrator to share the content on additional social media platforms.
 - records all the uploaded content